Ar-Kareem/SAT_puzzle_solver/README.md

 The player's current area is the top-leftmost corner of the grid along with any similarly colored orthogonal cells connected to the current area.

+</details>

+This game has a lot of interesting mathematical properties related to Graph Theory (for example many details are referenced in this [2022 Graph Theory paper](https://arxiv.org/pdf/1101.5876))

 Finding an optimal solution for any graph is NP-hard.

-</details>

 **Unsolved puzzle**